An MP3 CD looks just like a standard CD, but can hold up to 12 hours of audio.

 Listening Books is a charity for people with print impairments.
 If you do not have an illness or disability which makes reading difficult and/or you are not a resident in the UK, you are ineligible for membership.
 Unfortunately Listening Books incurs a fee for payments via PayPal.
 If you apply and are ineligible for membership, we will refund the unexpired period of your membership payment minus £5 to cover the fee paid to PayPal and as a contribution to our administration charges.
 Please contact us if you are in any way unsure.

-Yes, please click here to see the application form for our sponsored membership program.
-Specifically for ex-offenders click here or if you have a leaflet from Pact please click here.
+Yes, please click here for a PDF version of the application form.
+Alternatively, please click here to see the application form for our sponsored membership program.

 Please let us know if this ever happens.
 We add requests as soon as we receive them, so if you haven' t received any titles it is likely that something has gone astray in the post.